Nagaoka spin-valley ordering in silicene quantum dots: Abstract

 \section{Abstract}

-We study a cluster of quantum dots defined within silicene that host confined electron states with spin and valley degrees of freedom.
+We study a cluster of quantum dots defined within silicene that hosts confined electron states with spin and valley degrees of freedom.
 Atomistic tight-binding and continuum Dirac approximation are applied for few-electron system in quest for spontaneous valley polarization driven by inter-dot tunneling and electron-electron interaction, i.e. a valley counterpart of itinerary Nagaoka ferromagnetic ordering recently identified in GaAs square cluster of quantum dots with three excess electrons [P. Dehollain, {\it et al.}, Nature {\bf 579}, 528 (2020)].
-We find that for Hamiltonian without intrinsic-spin orbit coupling -- similar to the one of graphene with staggered potential -- the valley polarization in the ground-state can be observed in a range of inter-dot spacing provided that the spin of the system is frozen by external magnetic field.
+We find that for Hamiltonian without intrinsic-spin orbit coupling the valley polarization in the ground-state can be observed in a range of inter-dot spacing provided that the spin of the system is frozen by external magnetic field.
 The inter-valley scattering effects are negligible for cluster geometry that supports the valley polarized ground-state.
-In presence of a strong intrinsic spin-orbit coupling that is characteristic to graphene no external magnetic field is necessary for observation of ground-state that is polarized in both spin and valley.
-The effective magnetic field due to the spin-orbit interaction produces a perfect anticorrelation of the spin and valley isospin components in the degenerate ground-state.
+In presence of a strong intrinsic spin-orbit coupling that is characteristic to silicene no external magnetic field is necessary for observation of ground-state that is polarized in both spin and valley.
+The effective magnetic field due to the spin-orbit interaction produces a perfect anticorrelation of the spin and valley isospin components in the low-energy spectrum.
+Experimental detection of the spin-valley ground-state polarization by charge response to potential variation is discussed.